-If you’re going to be at home all day and able to take calls, then you’re well suited, but if you have to be out and about a lot, it’s not going to work for you.
-You need to be there to answer the calls your clients can’t.
+If you’re going to be at home all day and able to take calls, then you’re well suited – but if you have to be out and about a lot, it’s not going to work for you.
+You need to be there to answer the calls that your clients can’t.

 As a couple you can take it in turns to answer the phone and even give each other shifts so one person can pop out while the other stays in.

-There’s an issue if you have small children or a dog, as you’ll need absolute silence when answering all calls or you’ll seem unprofessional.
+There’s an issue if you have small children or a dog, as you’ll need absolute silence when answering calls or you may seem unprofessional.

 Having said that, you may still have more flexibility than you would in most full-time receptionist jobs.
 When the phone isn’t ringing, you’ll have time to get on with household chores or other projects.